marmelab/connect-four-reboot/Readme.md

 ... and so on.

-2. Respect the 2 rules to build the game grid.
+2. Respect the 2 rules for building the game grid.

-- you're not able to put a "flying token" like this :
+- you're not able to place a "flying token" like this :
   [
   [0, 0, 0, 0, 0, 0, 0],
   [0, 0, 1, 0, 0, 0, 0],